wjgilmore/dreamfactory-book/docs/chapter07.md

 ---
 sidebar: auto
+meta:
+  - name: "name"
+    content: Limiting and Logging API Requests
+  - name: "description"
+    content: This chapter shows you how to limit the number of APIs requests made over a specific period of time, and how to configure DreamFactory's various supported logging solutions.
 ---
 # Chapter 7.
-Limiting and Logging Your APIs
+Limiting and Logging API Requests

 In this chapter you'll learn how to use DreamFactory's API limiting and logging capabilities to assign and monitor access to your restricted APIs.